wavemaker/docs/learn/on-premise/upgrade/run-patch.md

 ```bash
     sudo tar xvf wme_migrations.tar -C /usr/local/content/wme/wme-installer/<version>/resources/
  ```
-- Before proceed with the bash script, it is highly recommended to check whether the containers **config_wizard** or **consul** are not in excited state.

 - Run the bash script for upgrading to the desired version.
 ```shell
     bash /usr/local/content/wme/wme-installer/<version>/wme-installer.sh